samdogg7/iOS-Web-Browser/README.md

 #  iOS Web Browser README - Sam Doggett

+This project demonstrates my iOS development capabilities.
+The project mimics some of the basic features of Safari (mobile).
+I worked roughly 5-6 hours on this project for reference.

 # Coding practices

 Currently I have the most experience with UIKit and prefer to use it programmatically.
 Storyboard merge conflicts can be difficult to maintain and get complicated as a codebase progresses.
 My interest in SwiftUI has grown over the past year as Apple continues to release new versions.
 SwiftUI does not allow for the full flexibility of UIKit; That being said, you can use both in tandem, allowing for a combination of efficient coding (SwiftUI) and maximal configurability (UIKit).